 Agencies talk about having a great culture, but what does it really mean and how do you create one?
-In the first part of a two-part series, Hannah Gill examines what a culture playbook is and the initial steps leaders must take to craft one.
+In the first part of a three-part series, Hannah Gill examines what a culture playbook is and the initial steps leaders must take to craft one.

 You can bet most businesses and teams have values of some description, but what do they mean, and how are they applied or upheld?